About Dian Freeman

 Dian's Wellness Simplified

 Sometimes we meet people whose accomplishments are so vast and eclectic that it's hard to comprehend their total scope without referencing something visual, such as climbing a mountain or navigating stepping stones.
 Clinical Nutritionist Dian Freeman is one such person.
-From Texas to New Jersey, Freeman never saw a mountain she couldn't climb.
+From living around the globe with her Air Force family to settling in New Jersey, Freeman never saw a mountain she couldn't climb.
 She never turned away from stepping stones that appeared before her, even when she couldn't see where the path would end.
 In fact, traversing those stones taught her that often it's the unexpected side step that takes us where we need to go in our journey.

 Through research and education, Freeman pursued knowledge of the human body-blood, cellular system, skeletal make up-and, most importantly, the interactions of good nutrition and its effects on various diseases.
 She explored how nutrition, when properly applied, works to prevent disease, improve health, strengthen the immune system and support the human body and mind.
 Most significantly, she discovered that her understanding was not in harmony with mainstream health care professionals.

-As Freeman gained and applied knowledge, not only did her health improve, but she also found herself increasingly helping others that were in positions similar to hers - they were ill, and they weren't getting better.
-She became so busy helping others manage their health through private nutritional consultations that she found herself without the time to do much else.
-Freeman now counts more than 5,000 clients in her database.
+As Freeman gained numerous degrees and certifications in the use of supplements and herbs instead of drugs and surgeries, she applied that knowledge, not only did her health improve, but she also found herself increasingly helping others that were in positions similar to hers-they were ill, and they weren't getting better.
+She became so busy helping others manage their chronic health conditions through private nutritional consultations that she found herself without the time to do much else.
+Freeman now counts more than 5,000 clients in her client database.

-Freeman also began teaching classes on nutrition, which organically led to creation of her own company, Wellness Simplified, and her Nutrition Certification Program, providing graduates with certification as a Certified Holistic Health Counselor.
+Freeman also began teaching classes on nutrition, which organically led to creation of her own company, Wellness Simplified, and her Nutrition Certification Program, eventually providing graduates with certification as a Certified Holistic Health Counselor.
 Freeman has graduated over 850 students, recently moving to a larger facility to accommodate demand.
-The courses invites those from all walks of life - mothers that want advanced knowledge to protect the health of their families, individuals seeking information for personal health conditions or desiring a new career path.
-Her course has included medical and naturopathic doctors, chiropractors, dentists, physical therapists, massage therapists and many others interested in holistic health.
+The courses invite those from all walks of life-mothers that want advanced knowledge to protect the health of their families, individuals seeking information for personal health conditions or desiring a new career path.
+Her course has included both average people and medical and naturopathic doctors, chiropractors, dentists, physical therapists, massage therapists and many others interested in holistic health.

-Even as she teaches others, Freeman continues down that stone path she discovered so many years ago, pursuing a doctorate in medical humanities at Drew University, in Madison, NJ.
+Even as she teaches others, Freeman continues down that stone path she discovered so many years ago, pursuing a doctorate in medical humanities at Drew University.
 She also plans to teach art in Wellness Simplified's expanded classroom space as a form of stress relief and artful meditation.

-"Take care of yourself, understand the system of your body and plug into the principles of good health," advises Freeman.
-"The more I learned, the more I believe that nutrition is just pure common sense."
+“Take care of yourself, understand the systems of your body and plug into the principles of good health,” advises Freeman.
+“The more I have learned, the more I believe that nutrition is just pure common sense.”

 To promote health self-sufficiency through education